 The only real way you can stand out from the rest of the crowd when job hunting is to put your best foot forward.
 You need a perfect resume.

 Most people’s first instinct when the mere mention of the word ‘CV’ or ‘resume’ comes up is to fire up Microsoft Word or Google Docs and start working with a template.
 As you might be well aware, though, these have a ton of downsides which are not very easy to get around.

 For instance, if you use a font they haven’t installed, it will fall back to uglier fonts and some characters might not even show up.
 And, let’s face it, there’s no way in the world a word processor can provide the same kind of customizations a graphics editor can.

-Drop the word processor and use Illustrator, InDesign, Sketch or the million other quality graphics design software that are available online.
-Don’t forget to export it as a PDF before you mail it since it’s cross-platform and the text won’t be all jumbled up if they don’t have it on their system.
+Drop the word processor and use Illustrator, InDesign, Sketch or the millions of other quality graphics design software that are available online.
+Don’t forget to export it as a PDF before you mail it since it’s cross-platform and the text won’t be all jumbled up if they don’t have it in their system.

 At the base level, a resume should summarize who you are, where you’ve worked before, what you’ve accomplished and what you expect from the future.
 Hiring managers also tend to pay attention to how good your grasp of the language is, especially in cases where you’re not a native speaker.

 A lot of times, it is necessary.
 The resume should fit on a single side of A4-sized printing paper.
 If absolutely necessary, it should be two pages long.
 Longer resumes are usually thought to be trying to hide an unfortunately short ‘experience’ section with verbosity.